 So now all you need in order to trade Forex is a smartphone or tablet, and a stable internet connection.

 What to Look For in a Trading Smartphone

 Not all smartphones are equal for trading – some simply aren’t up to the task – and not all smartphones work with current mobile trading software.

-However, since 2017 support for mobile trading has grown rapidly.
+However, throughout 2018 support for mobile trading has grown rapidly.
 So more and more smartphones are starting to be supported.

 But what is the best smartphone for trading?